2people-IT/react-boilerplate/README.md

 #### src/components/blocks

 Example of subdirectory in components.
 Can have more subdirectories (e.g. components/blocks/auth - here must be all specific auth blocks placed).

-#### src/components/blocks/Component

-Directory with any React component.
-Every directory has _index.tsx_ file with logic and _style.module.scss_ file with styles.
-Can have _ChildComponent.tsx_ files, if main component is complex and child components aren't reused somewhere in project.

 ### src/consts